EthanArbuckle/ios-rendering-docs/README.md

 *   **Client (Application):** The application process, using UIKit and FrontBoardServices, defines its UI and interacts with the system to request display space and manage its presentation.
 *   **Server (System Services - primarily FrontBoard):** A system process (often part of SpringBoard) that manages system-wide UI state, orchestrates scenes from multiple applications, handles window layering, and interfaces with the Render Server.

-This separation allows the system to manage resources, security, and overall UI coherence, while applications focus on their specific content and interactions.
+This separation allows the system to manage resources and overall UI coherence, while applications focus on their specific content and interactions.
 Communication between the client and server typically occurs via XPC and Mach port-based mechanisms.

 #### 1.5.
 High-Level Rendering Flow
 A simplified view of the rendering flow is as follows: